AutoFlow: An Autoencoder-based Approach for IP Flow Record Compression with Minimal Impact on Traffic Classification: Results

 \subsection{Autoencoder Performance}

-\Cref{fig:training_loss} illustrates the training and test loss progression over 200 epochs, revealing several noteworthy characteristics of the learning process.
-The loss curves show a sharp decrease in both training and test losses during the first 25 epochs, indicating efficient learning of the data's primary structures.
-Following this initial drop, the losses stabilize with only minor fluctuations, suggesting a robust learning process.
-Notably, the training and test losses closely follow each other throughout, indicating good generalization and absence of overfitting.
-By epoch 75, both losses essentially plateau, reaching a stable minimum that persists for the remaining epochs.
+Table~\ref{tab:com_perf} presents our compression performance metrics, revealing important insights about the practical efficiency of our approach.
+Notably, while our naive compression ratio suggests a $2.625\times$ reduction, accounting for implementation details provides a more nuanced understanding of actual performance.

-\Cref{tab:com_perf} summarizes the key performance metrics of our autoencoder model.
-The compression ratio of 3.28 indicates that our model successfully reduced the data volume to approximately 30.5\% of its original size, a significant achievement in data compression.
+The pure compression ratio of $1.313\times$ reflects our architectural choice of reducing $21$ features to $16$ dimensions, while the practical ratio of $1.312\times$ accounts for model storage overhead.
+The pure compression ratio indicates that our model successfully reduced the data volume to approximately $76\%$ of its original size, showcasing its effectiveness in data compression.
+Interestingly, our method achieves comparable compression to ZIP ($1.498\times$) while enabling direct analysis of compressed data, though LZMA achieves higher compression ($2.427\times$) at the cost of requiring decompression before use.

-At first glance, the MSE and RMSE values might appear high, and the MAPE value seems extraordinarily large.
-However, it is crucial to interpret these metrics in the context of our data.
-These values are calculated on the original scale of the features, which include wide-ranging values such as byte counts and durations in milliseconds.
-Consequently, even small percentage errors in large-magnitude features can lead to substantial absolute errors, inflating these metrics.

-The extremely high MAPE value, in particular, results from features that occasionally take values very close to zero in the original data.
-When the original value is near zero, even a small absolute difference in the reconstruction can lead to a massive percentage error, dramatically inflating the mean across all data points.
-This phenomenon underscores the importance of considering multiple error metrics and understanding their limitations in the context of the specific dataset.
+The reconstruction metrics require careful interpretation within the context of network traffic characteristics.
+The high RMSE (\num{37130}) reflects the scale of our features.
+For instance, a flow with $1$ billion bytes reconstructed as 0.99 billion bytes would be highly accurate in relative terms but contribute significantly to RMSE.
+Similarly, the large MAPE value primarily results from near-zero values in the original data, where small absolute differences translate to large percentage errors.